1ambda/kafka-connect-dashboard/README.md

 ### with Docker

 Set these env variables before launching compose

+> NOTE that a connect cluster should be in the same network otherwise kafkalot can't access

 - `KAFKALOT_STORAGE_CONNECTOR_CLUSTERHOST`: kafka connect cluster host
 - `KAFKALOT_STORAGE_CONNECTOR_CLUSTERPORT`: kafka connect cluster port